-Most copywriters don’t have the luxury of working on just one project at a time, so they have to be able to juggle multiple assignments at the same time.
+Most copywriters don’t have the luxury of working on just one project at a time, so they have to be able to juggle multiple assignments.
 This is difficult for even the most seasoned writers, but a project management tool can make a huge difference in a copywriter’s organization, time management, and content output.

-In the shortest of terms, project management software is a tool that streamlines the planning, initiation, execution, completion, and review of all your various tasks and projects.
-Whereas you’d normally have to keep things like deadlines, client notes, ideas, pitches, and other copywriting mainstays in straight on your own, a project management tool effectively consolidates those processes and data into a single platform.
+In the shortest of terms, project management software (sometimes referred to as a content management system or CMS) is a tool that streamlines the planning, initiation, execution, completion, and review of all your various tasks and projects.
+On your own, you’d normally have to keep things like deadlines, client notes, ideas, pitches, and other copywriting mainstays straight.
+But a project management tool effectively consolidates those processes and data into a single platform.

 Needless to say, a copywriter has much to grain from selecting a project management tool.
 But with so many options available, how do you choose the right tool?

-There are a couple of things to look for when choosing a project management tool to help your copywriting, and actually nailing down a project management tool will depend on what you need and what features you value most.
+When choosing a project management tool to help your copywriting, consider what you need and what features you value most.
 But here are three of the strongest contenders when it comes to project management for copywriters.

-Consistently a favorite by writers of all types, Trello is rated highly by its diverse base of users and is frequently cited as one of the easiest project management platforms to use.
+Consistently a favorite by writers of all types, Trello rates highly by its diverse base of users and is frequently cited as one of the easiest project management platforms to use.
 This is likely due to the user-friendly card-based design and drag-and-drop user interface.

 But don’t let its simplicity fool you.
-Trello is actually more robust than it looks, offering you numerous options for attaching documents, files, notes, and other info to your individual cards.
+Trello is more robust than it looks, offering you numerous options for attaching documents, files, notes, and other info to your individual cards.
 Plus, each card offers a chronological timeline of changes, making it easy to track progress.
 And let’s not forget that the platform easily supports multiple users, so if you fancy recruiting yourself a protégé, it’ll be simple to add him or her to your existing “boards”—which is the platform’s term for a series of related cards—and begin delegating some of your many time-sensitive projects.

-If you’re looking for a project management platform with some real oomphto it, Asana could be for you.
-Whereas Trello has a rather minimal card-based design, Asana is list-based while retaining the drag-and-drop user interface.
+If you’re looking for a project management platform with some real oomph to it, Asana could be for you.
+Trello has a rather minimal card-based design.
+Asana is list-based while retaining the drag-and-drop user interface.
 This makes it great for busier copywriters who need to manage lots of tasks and projects—perhaps even dozens—simultaneously since more of your entries will fit on the screen at the same time.

 Asana also gives you more granular controls and snapshots of your projects.
 For instance, if you have copywriters working for you, you can get very detailed when it comes to assigning either entire projects or bits and pieces of projects to specific users.
-Plus, Asana offers robust team communication options built right into the platform, saving you from having to switch over to email or Slack anytime you need to message a teammate.
+Plus, Asana offers robust team communication options built right into the platform.
+This saves you from having to switch over to email or Slack anytime you need to message a teammate.